 Jason competed both in high school and college in limited prep and public address.
 He is a two-time collegiate national champion in extemporaneous speaking and six-time finalist in limited prep, as well as a top-five individual sweepstakes speaker.
 In high school, Jason was an NSDA national finalist as well as a TFA and UIL state champion.
 Jason coached multiple national champions during his time at UT Austin, George Mason University, and the Parish Episcopal School.
 Jason now currently works as the social studies manager for an education software company.

 A 30-year veteran coach of speech and debate, her students have been successful at the UIL State level, the TFA state level, the TOC, the MBA Extemp Round Robin, and the NSDA National tournament level.
 She co-coached teams to the TFA State Championship fourteen times.
 She was inducted into the TFA Hall of Fame and was inducted into the NSDA Hall of Fame in June 2020.
 She is currently serving on the NIETOC Board of Directors.

-MGCDI enrollment is open!
-Follow the link above to reserve your spot in our 2021 summer program.
-The final deadline for all registration is June 22, 2021.
+MGCDI enrollment is begins March 1st, 2023!
+Follow the link above to reserve your spot in our 2023 summer program.
+The final deadline for all registration is June 9th, 2023.